Sp0kane/MicrosoftSentinel/Analytics/readme.md

 If you do not expect to see data written to a table for 6 hours or more, be sure to exclude the table in the rule logic.
 A few common sources to exclude are included.

+You will need to set the rule evaluation time so it makes sense.

 Feel free to use this, but don't credit me.